Kennebec County, Maine: 2010 census

 The median income for a household in the county was $45,973 and the median income for a family was $56,853.
 Males had a median income of $42,176 versus $32,471 for females.
 The per capita income for the county was $24,656.
 About 7.8% of families and 12.5% of the population were below the poverty line, including 16.9% of those under age 18 and 9.6% of those age 65 or over.

 Micropolitan statistical area

-The United States Office of Management and Budget has designated Kennebec County as the Augusta–Waterville, ME Micropolitan Statistical Area (µSA).
-As of the 2010 U.S. Census the micropolitan area ranked the most populous in the State of Maine and also the only micropolitan area within the state.
-The area also ranks 13th most populous in the United States with a population of 122,151.
+Kennebec County has been designated as the Augusta–Waterville, ME Micropolitan Statistical Area (μSA) by the United States Office of Management and Budget.
+As of the 2010 U.S. census the micropolitan area ranked the most populous in the State of Maine and also the only micropolitan area within the state.
+The area also ranks 14th most populous in the United States with a population of 125,540 as of July 2022.

 Economy

 Kennebec County's economy has traditionally been industrial.
 A large amount of paper and textiles were produced, and mills sprung up along the Kennebec river.
 The median household income is $36,498.
-The unemployment rate is 4.2% (lower than it has been in a year).
+The unemployment rate is 4.2%.